mmiranda222/.statsuite/content/install-source-code/windows-stat-core-services.md

 >  Note: By default all the logs will be stored at C:/ProgramData/Eurostat/logs/

-## 6. Deploy the Disseminate NSI web service in port 80
+## 6.Deploy the Disseminate NSI web service in port 80

 ![.Stat Core topology nsiwsDisseminate](/images/stat-core-topology-nsiwsDisseminate.PNG)